MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/remove-licenses-from-subscription.md

 > [!NOTE]
 > If you're not using the new Microsoft 365 admin center, you can turn it on by selecting the **Try the new admin center** toggle located at the top of the Home page.

-Watch a short video about changing subscriptions for users. <br><br>
+Watch a short video that describes how to remove a license from a subscription. <br><br>

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE1SBE2]